top of page

 Early Life: Racial Violence and Dispossession

 Malcolm X was born Malcolm Little on May 19, 1925, in Omaha, Nebraska, to Louise and Earl Little.
-His father, a Baptist preacher and an organiser associated with the Universal Negro Improvement Association, founded by Marcus Garvey, was a vocal proponent of Black self-determination.
+His father, a Baptist preacher and an organizer associated with the Universal Negro Improvement Association founded by Marcus Garvey, was a vocal proponent of Black self-determination.
 This political commitment made the family a target of white supremacist violence.
 Their home was repeatedly threatened, and in 1931, Earl Little was found dead under circumstances widely believed to be a lynching staged as an accident.

 Education, Disillusionment, and Incarceration

 Despite strong academic performance, Malcolm’s formal education ended prematurely.
 A defining moment came when a teacher discouraged his aspiration to become a lawyer, telling him it was “no realistic goal for a Negro.”
-This encounter crystallised Malcolm’s understanding that racism operates not only through physical violence but through the systematic narrowing of Black ambition and possibility.
+This encounter crystallized Malcolm’s understanding that racism operates not only through physical violence but through the systematic narrowing of Black ambition and possibility.

 As a teenager, Malcolm moved to Boston and later Harlem, surviving through hustling and petty crime in urban economies structured by racial exclusion.
 In 1946, he was arrested and sentenced to prison for burglary.
 Incarceration became the decisive turning point of his life.
 While imprisoned, Malcolm encountered the teachings of the Nation of Islam and undertook an intense program of self-education, reading widely in history, philosophy, politics, and religion.
 He later described prison as the site of his true intellectual awakening, stating that it had “opened my eyes.”